Oxygen: Allotropes

-The common allotrope of elemental oxygen on Earth is called dioxygen, O_{2}, the major part of the Earth's atmospheric oxygen (see Occurrence).
+The common allotrope of elemental oxygen on Earth is called dioxygen, O_{2}, the allotrope that is major part of the Earth's atmospheric oxygen (see occurrence).
 O_{2} has a bond length of 121 pm and a bond energy of 498 kJ/mol.

 Trioxygen (O_{3}) is usually known as ozone and is a very reactive allotrope of oxygen that is damaging to lung tissue.
 Ozone is produced in the upper atmosphere when O_{2} combines with atomic oxygen made by the splitting of O_{2} by ultraviolet (UV) radiation.
 Since ozone absorbs strongly in the UV region of the spectrum, the ozone layer of the upper atmosphere functions as a protective radiation shield for the planet.
-Near the Earth's surface, it is a pollutant formed as a by-product of automobile exhaust.
-At low earth orbit altitudes, sufficient atomic oxygen is present to cause corrosion of spacecraft.
+Near the Earth's surface, ozone is a pollutant formed as a by-product of automobile exhaust.
+At low Earth orbit altitudes, sufficient atomic oxygen is present to cause corrosion of spacecraft.

-The metastable molecule tetraoxygen (O_{4}) was discovered in 2001, and was assumed to exist in one of the six phases of solid oxygen.
-In 2006 this phase, created by pressurizing O_{2} to 20 GPa, was shown to form a rhombohedral O_{8} cluster.
+The metastable molecule tetraoxygen (O_{4}) was discovered in 2001 and was assumed to exist in one of the six phases of solid oxygen.
+In 2006, this phase, created by pressurizing O_{2} to 20 GPa, was shown to form a rhombohedral O_{8} cluster.
 This cluster has the potential to be a much more powerful oxidizer than either O_{2} or O_{3} and may therefore be used in rocket fuel.
-A metallic phase was discovered in 1990 when solid oxygen is subjected to a pressure of above 96 GPa and it was shown in 1998 that at very low temperatures, this phase becomes superconducting.
+A metallic phase was discovered in 1990 when solid oxygen is subjected to a pressure of above 96 GPa; it was shown in 1998 that at very low temperatures, this phase becomes superconducting.